sentora/sentora-installers/README.md

 The officially supported operating system installer and upgrade scripts are maintained internally by [members of the official Sentora team](http://sentora.org/about/the-team).

-We encourage third-party installation scripts of which we will gladly host on this repository and promote the use of in the event that we get interest by community members.
+We encourage third-party installation scripts which we will gladly host on this repository and promote the use of if we get interested by community members.
 If you are interested in maintaining an installation and upgrade script for another OS/distribution please see the *Want to contribute* section below for more information.

 ## Want to contribute ##

-There are a couple of ways in which you can contribute, firstly you can make improvements or fix 'bugs' in the existing 'officially maintained' installers of which we feel will usually be minimal as we keep on top of these installer/upgrade scripts and frequently review them.
+There are a couple of ways in which you can contribute, firstly you can make improvements or fix 'bugs' in the existing 'officially maintained' installers which we feel will usually be minimal as we keep on top of these installer/upgrade scripts and frequently review them.

-The other way in which you can contribute is to become an 'community maintainer' this means that you are responsible for the creation and maintenance of installation and upgrade scripts for non-official supported operating systems/distributions.
+The other way in which you can contribute is to become a 'community maintainer' this means that you are responsible for the creation and maintenance of installation and upgrade scripts for non-official supported operating systems/distributions.

-In most cases you will simply be able to copy and paste our official installer and upgrade scripts and just make the required OS/distribution specific changes such as file/directory paths and operating system/distribution specific package configuration amendments.
+In most cases, you will simply be able to copy and paste our official installer and upgrade scripts and just make the required OS/distribution-specific changes such as file/directory paths and operating system/distribution-specific package configuration amendments.

-If you are interested in becoming an community maintainer please email [info@sentora.org](mailto:info@sentora.org) stating your interest in becoming a community maintainer and the OS/distribution that you wish to maintain.
+If you are interested in becoming a community maintainer please email [info@sentora.org](mailto:info@sentora.org) stating your interest in becoming a community maintainer and the OS/distribution that you wish to maintain.

-Please be aware that community supported install and upgrade scripts that we will host and promote must adhere to the following rules:
+Please be aware that community-supported install and upgrade scripts that we will host and promote must adhere to the following rules:

 - Must be kept up to date with the latest release of the OS.
 - Will be licensed under the GPL and hosted on this repository.
-- Must maintain the same user interface as our official install/upgrade scripts (eg. shell script echo's and 'read' statements must match the same wording to ensure that the installation experience across all OSes and distributions give the same user experience.)
+- Must maintain the same user interface as our official install/upgrade scripts (eg. shell script echo's and 'read' statements must match the same wording to ensure that the installation experience across all OSes and distributions gives the same user experience.)

 If you have any queries regarding the above rules please feel free to contact us at: [info@sentora.org](mailto:info@sentora.org).